fragtion/pngr/README.md

 This was more of a fun experiment than anything. [gpngr](https://github.com/fragtion/gpngr) is this project's "big brother" and, depending on your needs, might prove far more useful to you - be sure to check it out!

 ## WARNING
 In the current implementation, this tool generates a high volume of terminal output due to frequent screen redraws, resulting in significant bandwidth use (~ 4-10 Mbps).
 When used over SSH or other remote terminal sessions, this can consume noticeable bandwidth between your machine and the viewing client, and may impact performance on slower connections.
+For future release, we could allow more samples to be buffered together with a reduced update framerate, for more control over bandwidth rate.

 ## Usage
 Takes a comma-separated list of hosts to ping.
 Each host can be customized with a set of arguments wrapped in curly-brackets as follows: {`ping-rate(pings/second)`, `y-axis low`, `y-axis high`, `ping high threshold`, `ping worse treshhold`}